 Further reinforcements were added during the 17th century, which successfully withstood several attacks by French forces - although the territory was then handed to France in 1678 as part of a settlement (the Treaty of Sijmegen, that ended the Dutch War).

 Now in the hands of the French, the castle was further reinforced by Vauban, the French military engineer, during the late 17th century.
 The fortress saw military action during the 19th century and the Napoleonic Wars (it was occupied by the Prussians and then later by the Russians), and then again in 1914 when the fort was captured by the Germans.
 The town and castle were again captured by the Germand from 1940 - 1944.

 Substantial parts of the original defensive walls have subsequently been demolished.
-The castle is still owned and operated by the French army, so access is limited to most parts.
+The castle is still owned and operated by the French army, so access to most parts is limited.

 The town itself was very badly damaged during the Second World War and many of the original buildings were not reconstructed.
 However there are still some buildings of interest to see and an attractive stretch of river frontage.

 The imposing if rather sombre Church of Saint-Hilaire dominates the centre of Givet and dates from the 17th century.
 It includes an unusual clocktower to the left of the main facade and very unusually there is a street (called the Rue de la Fausse Porte) which passes along a vaulted passageway under part of the church.

 Other notable momuments in Givet include the Convent of the Recollectines (now the town library and exhibition centre); the 18th century Church of Notre-Dame on the banks of the Meuse; the Town Hall, with its external balcony and tower; and the Porte de France - originally a defensive gateway into Givet that is now the main road and rail access through the defensive walls.

 The Onion Fair